Vibrations can be and often are the sum of different sources.

 If you were to graph out a vibration, it will have an amplitude (strength) and a wave length (frequency).
-There are numerous sources of vibrations in anything mechanical.
-Everything in the world (probably the universe) has a natural frequency at which it will resonate.
-Exactly like the tuning fork your music teacher may have used.
+There are numerous sources of vibrations for anything mechanical.
+Everything in the world has a natural frequency at which it will resonate.

 Your engine is really pulse driven, each time a cylinder fires, there is a building of torque (2, 3 or 4 times per revolution).
 The resulting torsional vibrations are somewhat, but not completely absorbed by the mass of the flywheel or the fluid effect of the torque converter.
 Unless the engine has been precisely balanced & blue printed, there will also be imbalances in the engine because of minor differences in the weight of each piston (4, 6, or 8 times per revolution) non-uniform head volumes and air intake (2, 3 or 4 time per revolution).
 There is also the likelihood that the flywheel or the torque converter has at least some minor imbalance (once per revolution).